msu/csci-246-spring2022/README.md

 This repository is created for part of the Spring 2022 Discrete Mathematics (CSCI 246) course that is team taught by five faculty.
-This repository contains materials for the section taught by Prof. Brittany Terese Fasy.
+This repository contains materials for the module taught by Prof. Brittany Terese Fasy.

-Using git (and LaTex) is not required for this section of the class, but might make completing the homework easier.
+Using git (and LaTex) is not required for this module of the class, but might make completing the homework easier.
 Compiled PDFs will be posted to the Google Drive folder.